What is Thiola EC and how is it used?

 THIOLA EC is indicated in pediatric patients weighing 20 kg or more with severe homozygous cystinuria, in combination with high fluid intake, alkali, and diet modification, for the prevention of cystine stone formation who are not responsive to these measures alone.
 This indication is based on safety and efficacy data from a trial in patients 9 years to 68 years of age and clinical experience.
 Proteinuria, including nephrotic syndrome, has been reported in pediatric patients.
 Pediatric patients receiving greater than 50 mg/kg tiopronin per day may be at greater risk [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

-THIOLA EC tablets are not approved for use in pediatric patients weighing less than 20 kg or in pediatric patients unable to swallow tablets [see DOSAGE AND ADMINISTRATION].
+THIOLA EC tablets are not approved for use in pediatric patients weighing less than 20 kg [see DOSAGE AND ADMINISTRATION].

 This drug is known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.